Ar (Unix)

-The archiver, also known simply as ar, is a Unix utility that maintains groups of files as a single archive file.
-Today, ar is generally used only to create and update static library files that the link editor or linker uses and for generating .deb packages for the Debian family; it can be used to create archives for any purpose, but has been largely replaced by tar for purposes other than static libraries.
-An implementation of ar is included as one of the GNU Binutils.
+ar, short for archiver, is a shell command for maintaining multiple files as a single archive file; a file archiver.

+It is often used to create and update static library files that the link editor or linker uses and for generating deb format packages for the Debian Linux distribution.
+It can be used to create archives for any purpose, but has been largely replaced by tar for purposes other than static libraries.

+Originally developed for Unix, the command is widely available on Unix-based systems, and similar commands are available on other platforms.

+An implementation is included in GNU Binutils.

-In the Linux Standard Base (LSB), ar has been deprecated and is expected to disappear in a future release of that standard.
+In the Linux Standard Base (LSB), the command has been deprecated and is expected to disappear in a future release of that standard.
 The rationale provided was that "the LSB does not include software development utilities nor does it specify .o and .a file formats."

-File format details
+File format

-The ar format has never been standardized; modern archives are based on a common format with two main variants, BSD and System V (initially known as COFF, and used as well by GNU, ELF, and Windows.)

-Historically there have been other variants including V6, V7, AIX (small and big), and Coherent, which all vary significantly from the common format.

-Debian ".deb" archives use the common format.

-An ar file begins with a global header, followed by a header and data section for each file stored within the ar file.

-Each data section is 2 byte aligned.
-If it would end on an odd offset, a newline ('\n', 0x0A) is used as filler.